yhlong0/learning/AWS/SAA-C02.md

    - Scaling Policies
      - Launch configuration(old), ASG based on configuration launch a specific instances type, can't do multiple instances types using on-demain and spot.
 To update configuration, need to create a new one and modify ASG to use this new config.
      - launch template is more power, multiple instance types, desired scale, performance and cost.
+   - Scaling Types
+     - Manual Scaling
+     - Dynamic scaling(need cloudWatch alarm) 1.
+Target tracking (for step and simple scaling, specify the high and low thresholds for the alarm, define add or remove, how many, set to exact size) 2.
+Step scaling, better choice, no cool down  3.
+Simple scaling, based on single alarm, has cool down period before responding to additional alarms.
+See effects before scale again.
+     - Predictive scaling(ML, history data)  increase the number of EC2 instances in advance of daily and weekly patterns in traffic flows.  high use regular hours, low use evening weekends Recurring on-and-off workload app take long time initialize during scale out event. forecast only mode, collect data forecast and scale mode, really start make change.
+     - Scheduled scaling
 4. Elastic IP Address(EIP) 5 per region, due to IPv4 scarce
 5. Availability Zones are all within 100 km (60 miles)